konstruktoid/Docker/Security/CheatSheet.md

 dockertarsum is available at https://github.com/vbatts/docker-utils#dockertarsum.

 ### Notary
 The Notary project comprises a server and a client for running and interacting with trusted collections.
-[Notary](https://github.com/docker/notary)
+See [Notary](https://github.com/docker/notary).

 ##Docker daemon options
 `--icc=false` Use `--link` on run instead.